 5.1.1 The faculty of medicine has a staff recruitment policy, which defines the academic staff required for the adequate implementation of the programme.
-It describes the type and composition of the academic personnel, the balance between dental and non-dental staff, as well as between full and part-time employees.
+It describes the type and composition of the academic personnel, the balance between medical and non-medical staff, as well as between full and part-time employees.
 Responsibilities are clearly defined and periodically examined.